Inflectra/rapise-documentation/docs/Libraries/Text.md

 <a name="Join"></a>
 #### Join

-Concatenate all of the elements in an array (or an array-like object), separated by commas or a specified separator string.
+Concatenate all of the elements in `arr` array (or an array-like object), separated by commas or a specified `separator` string.
 If the array has only one item, then that item will be returned without using the separator.

 ```javascript
 Join(arr, separator)